-Incident Command Staging Areas: These have been identified as an issue in some parts of Nebraska.
-Local planners can address this by pre-identifying potential staging locations near areas of wildfire concern such as recreation areas and rural subdivisions.
+Incident Command Staging Areas: Local planners can address this by pre-identifying potential staging locations near areas of wildfire concern such as recreation areas and rural subdivisions.
 Staging areas must be far enough away from a fire to reduce congestion and confusion for incident managers, yet close enough to efficiently provide resources.
 When a resource is needed, it is deployed from the staging area, with a controlled entry into the hazard zone.
 Staging areas need to be of sufficient size to accommodate multiple fire crews, engines, tankers, support vehicles, and equipment storage.
 Sites should have good access, water and power availability, and be able to accommodate communications needs.
 The information gathered for potential staging areas in the most at-risk locations can be provided to emergency managers, fire chiefs, and others to help them decide where to establish the staging area for a particular incident.

-Equipment: Machinery (other than fire equipment) has proven useful in many wildfire situations.
+Equipment: Non-fire equipment has proven useful in many wildfire situations.
 Counties may want to consider adding an inventory of non-fire department resources (such as county road graders) to a centralized document.